CigarProject/Cigar/README.md

    * Unbans the specified IP.
  - Virus [X position] [Y position] [Mass]
    * Spawns a virus cell at those coordinates.
 If a mass value is not specified, then the server will default to "virusStartMass" in the config.

+The master server commands are differnet than the game server commands:
+ - Add [Server IP] [Server Port] [Region Name]
+   * Adds an existing server to the master server list
+ - All {Command}
+   * Executes the command on all game servers
+ - Create [Region Name] [Game mode]
+   * Creates a server and adds it to the master server list.
+ - Select [Server ID]
+   * Same as the game server command.
+ - Serverlist
+   * Displays the list of servers that are connected, their ID, region, gamemode, and connected players.
+ - Remove [Server ID]
+   * Removes the selected server ID from the server list.

 ## Contributing
 Please see [CONTRIBUTING.md](https://github.com/forairan/Ogar/blob/master/CONTRIBUTING.md) for contribution guidelines.